vzhang90/bikesharing/README.md

 [Bikesharing Trip Analysis Tableau Public Story](https://public.tableau.com/app/profile/vincent.zhang3409/viz/BikesharingTripAnalysis/TripAnalysis?publish=yes)

 ## Overview of Trip Analysis
-From Tableau, a set of visualizations were created based on processed csv file from the <code>201908-citibike-tripdata.csv.zip</code> of the [Citi Bike System Data Page](https://www.citibikenyc.com/system-data).
+From Tableau, a set of visualizations were created to present New York City's Citibike in the month of August for bikesharing trip analysis.
-- After reading the csv file from from [Citi Bike System Data Page](https://www.citibikenyc.com/system-data), a dataframe created with Pandas changed the "tripduration" column from an integer to a datetime datatype
+- After reading the csv file from the <code>201908-citibike-tripdata.csv.zip</code> of the [Citi Bike System Data Page](https://www.citibikenyc.com/system-data), a dataframe created with Pandas changed the "tripduration" column from an integer to a datetime datatype
 - Utilizing this new csv file processed from the mentioned code above in the [jupyter file](https://github.com/vzhang90/bikesharing/blob/main/NYC_CitiBike_Challenge.ipynb), a Bike Ttrip Analysis story was created in Tableau with graphical representations that are presented in an ordered fashion to help discern overall sentiment and marginal benefits based on cohorts with subsequent additional filters to expand upon certain visualizations.